NAMlab/deepCRE_reimplemented/readme.md

 #### Single Species Training Input Files

-Training models is the core functionality of the deepCRE toolkit.
+Training models is the core functionality of the deepCRE toolkit and is implemenmted in the script `src/deepCRE/train_models.py`.
 Necessary for training are as mentioned previously a genome, corresponding annotation as well as the targets and validations genes, that were generated in the preprocessing steps.\
 The exact location of these files as well as other parameters are set in a json configuration